 Anyway, there’s not a ton of room for people to navigate the serving areas.
 Inevitably, there will be a few mothers with baby carriages mucking up the works.
 A few vibrant people will be there with grocery carriages jamming up the walkways.
 As a result the store has had to rearrange the place a few times to try and get ahead of the nuisance segment.
 They have been mostly successful, but the cost of these idiots is inevitably spread to the rest of us.
-The store’s efforts are not cost free and that cost is reflected in their prices.
-Every store and business in America faces the same problems.
-If every cost that made up the price of a product was listed, “stupid people’ would be on there somewhere.

 That’s not the end of it.
 The regulatory bureaucracy which is the direct result of the nuisance fraction is enormous.
 So far Obama has added 12,000 pages of regulations to the quarter million or so already on the books.
 The exact number and nature of Federal crimes has now reached the point where it cannot be counted.
 We are perilously close to the point where it is just assumed that everything is a violation of the law.
 In such a land, there are no laws.
 The people inevitably respond accordingly.

 Reading first millennium history, one thing that jumps out is the high cost of being foolish.
 This was especially true of the elites.
 King Peada was murdered by his wife because he foolishly thought his connection with Oswiu, through his marriage to his daughter Alchflaed, would protect him.
 History of this period is full of examples where small mistakes in judgment resulted in death, often gruesome death.
 The nitwits pushing a cart through the buffet line never would have made it to adulthood in that era.